Dahouabdelhalim/Repo-Categorization/README.md

 ## Abstract

 In this project, we develop a classification model that categorizes software repositories by analyzing both high-level and low-level features of the repository content.
 This approach helps in systematically grouping software, aiding developers in locating and utilizing repositories more efficiently.
-Our model employs advanced machine learning techniques to handle the variability and sparse data challenges typically associated with software repositories.
+Our model employs advanced ML techniques to deal with data challenges typically associated with software repositories.

 ## Keywords